 By Carlos Stafford, The Model Critic

-The Real Thing is a tough, comedic look on love and marriage, and the unforeseen pitfalls encountered by its characters.
+Roundabout Theatre Company‘s, The Real Thing, currently at the American Airlines Theatre is a tough, comedic look on love and marriage, and the unforeseen pitfalls encountered by its characters.
 The problems that arise are timeless, the circumstances unique, and the positions of the main characters, bold; there is no one in this play who is not totally convinced of his own well-defended perspective.

 The set is the home of Henry and Charlotte–clean, well-ordered, minimal, linear lines–most of the action takes place here.
 The order belies the chaos underneath their marriage, however.
 Henry loves R&B, and hates foreign music, in foreign languages, with no dancing– people standing in line donating a kidney for a ticket to hear someone named Callas.
 He is a successful writer.
 We see Henry as a witty iconoclast, with strong beliefs on everything.
 His marriage is an accomodating quagmire, marginally civil but emotionally messy.
 He may have been reduced to using his marriage for his art, as an observer, removed.
 But he also philosophically respects the concept of marriage, the commitment, the total revealing of oneself to only one distinct person, while Charlotte looks at marriage as a bargain, to be renewed daily, nothing set in stone.